PlasmaPy/SpectroscoPyx/README.md

 [contributing to SpectroscoPy](CONTRIBUTING.md) and have a [code of conduct](CODE_OF_CONDUCT.md).
 New contributors are very welcome!

+We are in the process of writing [online documentation](http://spectroscopy.readthedocs.io/en/latest/).

 ## Installation

 We're not on PyPI or Conda yet, but we're working on it!